- Faculty & Staff

 • Baptist Polity (January 13-17, 2014) will be taught by Dr. Samuel Waldron, currently on faculty at Midwest Center for Theological Studies and pastor of Heritage Baptist Church in Owensboro, Ky.
 This course surveys different approaches to polity in Baptist life and seeks to promote a distinctively Reformed Baptist governance that is both biblical and practical.

-• Baptist History (February 21-22, 2014) will be taught by Dr. Michael Haykin of the Southern Baptist Theological Seminary.
+• Baptist History (Exact dates TBA/Winter 2015) will be taught by Dr. Michael Haykin of the Southern Baptist Theological Seminary.
 This is a survey of Baptist history from its English roots to present day American expressions.

 The interim director of the Nicole Institute is Baptist pastor Andy Aikens, RTS Orlando alumnus and pastor of Grace Community Church in St. Cloud.
 Commenting on the institute Aikens said, “Ever since my days as a student under Dr. Nicole, I have dreamed of a more focused ministry to the Baptist students attending RTS.
 To that end, we have assembled some of the best Reformed Baptist pastors, theologians and historians to teach in this program.
 In addition, we are enlisting gifted Reformed Baptist, independent, Acts 29, Evangelical Free and other pastors to mentor incoming students.
 Join us as we seek to encourage and strengthen our Baptist and independent churches across Florida, the US, and around the world.”